PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Neighboring Stormpeak Clan
 	- May have crossed paths after Bjorn was usurped
 - Clan Flameforge
+	- Splintered off the CotSF when the Coautl made their sacrifice
+	- Founded by Varyn as a method of keeping watch on the Overlords and their prisons
+	- Eventually left after th
 - Worship Siberys
 - Varyn the Valiant
 	- Is actually the last remaining Coautl